What We Would Ride

 WOOM3 vs. Islabikes

 The bike most comparable to the WOOM3 is the Islabikes CNOC 16.
-It is also lightweight at 13.2 lb., but has a longer wheelbase, lower handlebars as well as a coaster brake.
+It is also lightweight at 13.2 lb. but has a longer wheelbase, lower handlebars as well as a coaster brake.

 While still an amazing bike, we found the WOOM3 to be preferred my more timid testers, while the Islabikes was better suited for hesitant riders who will likely graduate to more advanced riding.

 Bottom Line: The WOOM3 is our hands-down favorite bike for timid riders.
 Lightweight, easy to ride, and with color coded safety brake levers it is sure to be loved by parents and kids alike.
+The WOOM3 Automatix is a great option for any beginning rider with longer bike rides in their future.